 Whether it’s eating your favourite meal or having a bath and putting on a face mask, do something that makes you feel good.

-We already know that going on a holiday with your BFF is good for your health, but did you know just sitting there and vibing with them will replenish you, too?
+We already know that going on a holiday with your BFF is good for your health, but did you know just chatting on a video call with them will replenish you, too?
 Not only can you talk about your problems with your friends and distract yourself, but it also gives you a sweet kick of serotonin.

 Talk to an expert